integr8ly/integreatly-operator/test-cases/tests/alerts/c18-validate-api-usage-alerts.md

    - ocmClusterLifespan: 36
    - openshiftVersion: (search for the version in the test plan document)
    - useByoc: false
+   - quota: 1
    - multiAZ: false
    - patchCloudResAwsStrCM: false
    - clusterID: api-usage-alerts
    - emailRecipients: <your@email.address>
-   - stepsToDo: provision + install
+   - pipelineSteps: provisionCluster, installProduct, setupIdp

 3. Valid SMTP credentials have been added to the `redhat-rhoam-smtp` secret